cvius/all-of-artist-x/README.md

 - **Spotify:** 1.2.79 or higher (recommended)
 - **Spicetify:** Latest

 > I haven't tested it on lower versions.
-If it doesn’t work there, I won’t fix it.
+If it doesn’t work there, I won’t be able to provide support.
 Sorry 😅

 ## Installation